 I signed on to write for company stock instead of cash.
 Being young and (mostly) poor, this was probably not the wisest move but I wanted to be a travel writer.
 My next step was to contact five-star hotels in France, Germany, Italy, Switzerland, and the U.K. to interview their general managers and stay in their posh hotels (at a highly reduced rate).
 It was a crazy idea but it worked.

 My husband Bruce and I spent three weeks traveling through four European countries and sampling the best hotel accommodations and cuisine.
 Next year, we repeated the three-week writing/photography vacation in England and Scotland (with a side trip to Paris).
 Before we had our first child, we spent a week bicycling in the Netherlands.

 Fast forward 25 years.
 I am divorced.
 My children are now married.
 I run a publications firm but the dream is still unrelenting.
 I want to travel and write about what I see.
 So I created my Female Solo Trek blog.

-My favorite modern day poet is Mary Oliver.
-I follow her instructions for how to live a good life:
+My favorite modern-day poet is Mary Oliver.
+I follow her instructions on how to live a good life:

 “Instructions for living a life.

 Another of my favorite writers, Maria Shriver, capsulized the importance of “being astonished” in this way: “Wonder gets you out of your head.
 It feels less intense than thinking.
 It feels more stream of consciousness and more creative.
 It actually feels freeing and it allows one to connect more with oneself and others.”